 This concept applies to a great deal of data terminology.
-While many people toss around terms like data science, data analysis, big data, and data mining, even the experts have trouble defining them.
-Below, we focus on one of the more important distinctions as it relates your career: the often-muddled difference between a data analyst and a data scientist.
+While many people toss around terms like “data science,” “data analysis,” “big data,” and “data mining,” even the experts have trouble defining them.
+Here, we focus on one of the more important distinctions as it relates to your career: the often-muddled differences between data analytics and data science.

 Download Our Free Guide to Breaking Into Analytics